uplift-ltd/nexus/packages/screen-views/README.md

 ### ScreenKeyboardAvoidingView

-Keyboard avoiding view that takes into account the hide of the react-navigation stack header.
+Keyboard avoiding view that takes into account the height of the react-navigation stack header.
 Defaults to `flex: 1` for convenience.
 Uses `padding` on iOS and `height` on Android.

 **Note:** The value of `useHeaderHeight` from `@react-navigation/stack` must be correct.
 That means